-32. APPOINTMENT OF CHAIRMAN
+33. APPOINTMENT OF CHAIRMAN

 Councillor Elliott confirmed his willingness to continue as Chair.
-Unanimously passed.
-Councillor Elliott requested to take over the meeting from the Mayor; agreed but informed that he had to leave the meeting at 6.30pm and the Vice Chairman would have to take over the meeting.
+Unanimously agreed.
+Councillor Elliott took the Chair but informed the Committee that he had to leave the meeting at 6.30pm and the Vice Chairman would need to take over the meeting.

-RESOLVED THAT Councillor W Elliott will continue as Chairman of this Committee.
+RESOLVED THAT Councillor W Elliott will continue as Chairman of this Committee for the remainder of this municipal year.

-33. APPOINTMENT OF VICE-CHAIRMAN
+34. APPOINTMENT OF VICE-CHAIRMAN

 A request for nominations took place.
-A short debate resolved that Councillor E A Davies was unanimously voted in as Vice-Chairman.
+It was unanimously agreed that Councillor E A Davies become Vice-Chairman of the Committee.

-RESOLVED THAT Councillor E A Davies as Vice-Chairman.
+RESOLVED THAT Councillor E A Davies appointed as Vice-Chairman for the remainder of this municipal year.

-34. TERMS OF REFERENCE FOR THIS COMMITTEE
+35. TERMS OF REFERENCE FOR THIS COMMITTEE

-Terms of Reference had been sent out but these were the notes sent to the auditor and does not have the Finance, Governance and Projects within it.
-It was agreed it was not possible for the committee to agree the Terms of Reference.
-It was proposed that the Chairs and Vice Chairs of both committees (Finance, Governance and Projects / Planning, Policy and Community) and the Clerk come together, to discuss what the Draft Terms of Reference would be for both committees and bring this back to the next committee meeting.
+A Member stated that it would be challenging for the Committee to agree the Terms of Reference for the Finance, Governance and Projects Committee this evening and anticipated that this would be the same for the Planning, Policy and Community Committee when it held its first meeting.
+The Member proposed that the Chairs and Vice Chairs of both Committees (Finance, Governance and Projects / Planning, Policy and Community) and the Clerk come together, to discuss what the Draft Terms of Reference would be for both Committees and bring this back to the next committee meeting.
+After discussion, it was agreed that a meeting of the Standing Orders sub-Committee should be held, to discuss Terms of Reference and also undertake the annual review of Standing Orders.

-Whilst it was the intention not to have working groups and sub-committees, a concern was raised, particularly for this committee that as time passes there will be an extensive list of items that will incur work outside the formal committee and without working groups or sub committees it will be difficult for this committee to make recommendations to full council.
-There is an entitlement under this committee to establish sub committees.
-It is appropriate to refer the Terms of Reference to the Standing Orders Committee

-RESOLVED THAT the Terms of Reference are deferred
+RESOLVED THAT a meeting of the Standing Orders sub-Committee be held to discuss the Committee’s Terms of Reference and review Standing Orders.

+A Member expressed concern that while it had been the intention not to have working groups and sub-committees under the new two Committee structure it would appear very difficult for the Committee to discuss and make recommendations to Full Council without there being the opportunity to discuss in detail the numerous and various subjects that would appear as future Agenda items.
+A further potential concern was that historically, working groups and sub-committees would only include Members of the Standing Committee.
+However, Members had become accustomed to sitting on working groups and sub-committees from across the Council and it would therefore be appropriate for this matter to be referred to Full Council for determination.
+This was unanimously agreed.

+RESOLVED THAT the use of working groups and sub-committees and their membership to be determined at the next Full Council meeting

-35. INFORMATION FROM THE MAYOR
+36. INFORMATION FROM THE MAYOR

 None.
+The Chairman noted that this would normally only appear as an Agenda item at Full Council and would therefore not be included on future Committee Agendas.

-36. RATH TOILET OPENING COSTS
+37. RATH TOILET OPENING COSTS

-Discussion over the extra costs for all year opening.
-Concern raised over the possibility of vandalism which has happened with facilities throughout the town.
-The Rath toilets are required because of the paddling pool and Milford Haven Town Council have a legal agreement with Pembrokeshire County Council.
-There is a possibility of partnership working with another organisation however a concern raised over challenges in changing the agreement already in place.
+A full discussion took place over the extra costs for keeping the Rath toilets open all year.
+Concern was raised over the possibility of vandalism which has happened at other toilet facilities throughout the town resulting in them being permanently closed.
+The Council has previously agreed to fund the retention of the Rath toilets to support the opening in the summer months of the Rath paddling pool.
+A Member stated that interest had been shown by a local organisation in financially supporting the extended opening of the Rath toilets.
+Another Member noted that Milford Haven Town Council have a legal agreement with Pembrokeshire County Council on the operating of the Rath toilets and any third party involvement would need to be considered in light of this legal agreement.